YTO - MCO

 The average price of all round-trip flights from Toronto to Orlando Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Toronto to Orlando Airport, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Mondays and the most expensive ones on Thursdays.
+For your return to Toronto, you’ll find the best rates on Fridays and the most expensive ones on Thursdays.

 What is the cheapest month to fly from Toronto to Orlando Airport?